officiald2raven-alt/-WalletXS---Source-Code-Bundle.txt/WalletXS-Source-Part1.md

 /**
  * Reads live approval state for an address and cross-references the blocklist.
- * Returns { approvals, interactedContracts, flaggedContracts, blocklistAvailable, limitedDepth }.
+ * Returns { approvals, interactedContracts, flaggedContracts, blocklistAvailable,
+ *   goplusAvailable, limitedDepth }. `blocklistAvailable` is ScamSniffer's
+ * availability and `goplusAvailable` is GoPlus's; an address counts as flagged
+ * if EITHER source flags it, and the combined check is only fully
- * limitedDepth is true when the scan fell back to the keyless RPC window
+ * unavailable when BOTH are down. limitedDepth is true when the scan fell
- * (~55 days) — the UI must surface this, never silently treat it as complete.
+ * back to the keyless RPC window (~55 days) — the UI must surface this,
+ * never silently treat it as complete.
  */
 export async function collectWalletData(address, apiKey) {
   const blocklist = await fetchBlocklist();